 Payroll analysis platform

-Opacity creates transparency and allows for a quick, efficient, and user-friendly analysis of the adjusted pay gap between genders.
+Opacity creates transparency and allows for a quick, efficient, and user-friendly analysis of the adjusted pay gap between gender.

 Opacity is a Pay Equity platform that helps companies comply with the EU's Pay Transparency Directive.
 Opacity automates data collection through direct integrations with payroll and HR systems and helps build a structured job architecture.